 If you've got lots of wildlife in your garden, you may also want to stop and think about how a robot mower will fit in with this.
 Due to their automated nature, they cannot distinguish between natural obstacles and living wildlife, with smaller animals like hedgehogs and baby rabbits particularly at risk.

-To minimise your robot mower's potential impact on wildlife, there are a few things you can try:
+To minimise your robot mower's potential impact on wildlife, consider the following:

-Bosch's range of robot lawn mowers includes the Bosch Indego S+ 400 and the Bosch Indego M+ 700.
-Both models are similar, but the 400 can handle lawns up to 400sq m, while the M+ 700 has a maximum lawn size of 700sq m - hence their names.
-They also both have an app that let's you control and monitor your mower remotely.
+Bosch's range of robot lawn mowers includes the (below) and the .
+Both models are similar, but the 500 can handle lawns up to 500sq m, while the M+ 700 has a maximum lawn size of 700sq m.
+They also both have an app that lets you control and monitor your mower remotely.

-Bosch mowers are some of the only models that cut the grass in parallel lines.
-Although they won't leave stripes, this way of mowing reduces lawn stress.
+Bosch mowers are some of the only models that cut your grass in parallel lines.
+Although they won't leave stripes, this mowing method reduces lawn stress.

 Both mowers have adjustable blades, so you can have grass as short as 30mm and as long as 50mm, but they don't have as many cutting-height settings as other robots.

-With eight different mowers, Robomow has a comprehensive range that covers relatively low-cost models suitable for modest lawns all the way to expensive machines that can mow almost an entire football pitch.
+Robomow has a comprehensive range for you to choose from.
+The line-up covers relatively low-cost models suitable for modest lawns, plus expensive machines that can mow almost an entire football pitch.